CoraWagner/VBA/index.md

 `Set ran = Application.Selection`

-`Set ran = Application.InputBox("Select a range of Columns you would like to Remove.", "Remove Columns", ran.Address, Type:=8)`
+`Set ran = Application.InputBox("Select a range of Columns you would like to remove.", "Remove Columns", ran.Address, Type:=8)`

 `For Each col In ran`